pnkfelix/curly-dollop/content/step0-intro/step03-bgaas.md

 ## Simple Games

-Since we only have a limited time in this workshop, we will only use relatively simple games for our examples today: Tic-Tac-Toe, Connect Four, and Checkers.
+Since we only have a limited time in this workshop, we will only use relatively simple games for our examples today\: Tic-Tac-Toe, Connect Four, and Checkers.

 We will use a prebaked software library that lets us represent simple games easily.